 5. **Visual Style Inspiration**

+Not reinventing the wheel; looking at other examples

 Drawing inspiration from various sports and design styles, we aimed to create visually compelling digital player cards.
 Antonio Conte's digital card served as a reference point, inspiring us to incorporate elements that resonate with football enthusiasts.
 The collection of design ideas and references guided our creative direction.